pdkim/sluggram/README.md

 ## Profiles
 #### POST `/profiles`
 A HTTP POST request to /profiles will create a new profile.
-A Profile cannot be created until the User has created a profile.

 ###### request
 * Expected Headers